Arrow Air: Relaunched in 1981

 On May 26, 1981, Arrow Air relaunched as a charter airline under Miami's Batchelor Enterprises, whose aviation operations included fixed-base operator (FBO) Batch Air and International Air Leases, Inc., Arrow's parent company.
 (Batch Air eventually became owned by an employee group and was sold to Greenwich Air in 1987 for more than $30 million.)
 Arrow added scheduled passenger services in April 1982, beginning with California-Montego Bay.

 Low fares were causing the company to lose money.
 In October 1984, it canceled several routes, including Tampa–London.
 At the same time, the company reoriented its route structure from an east–west alignment to a north–south one, reported Aviation Week & Space Technology.
-San Juan, Puerto Rico, where the company was building a new hub, was the center of the scheduled network, and by the end of 1985 Arrow Air was flying between SJU and Aguadilla, Puerto Rico, Montreal, Toronto, New York, Philadelphia, Boston, Baltimore, Orlando and Miami.
+San Juan, Puerto Rico, where the company was building a new hub, was the center of the scheduled network, and by the end of 1985 Arrow Air was flying between SJU and Aguadilla, Puerto Rico, Montreal, Toronto, New York City, Philadelphia, Boston, Baltimore, Orlando, and Miami.
 In 1985, more than one million people flew onboard Arrow Air to 245 destinations in 72 countries with the majority of these flights being unscheduled charter service.

 Arrow Air was operating Douglas DC-8 and wide-body McDonnell Douglas DC-10 aircraft at this time.
 Like other start-ups, Arrow contracted some functions to other airlines.
 United Airlines trained Arrow Air crews in Denver, and Florida Air supplemented Batch-Air's maintenance work.

 The company was approved for military charters in 1984, and in October 1985 won a $13.8 million contract with the Department of Defense.
 This accounted for only a small segment of Arrow's revenues.
 Most of its business came from scheduled service from Canada and the East Coast to Puerto Rico and Mexico.
 Commercial charters accounted for another 20 percent or so.